x0rmen0t/Spylegram/README.md

     - `cp env_EXAMPLE .env`
     - Edit the `.env` file to add the API ID, hash, token, and your phone number.
 - Customize the channels and/or groups to scrap by updating `telegram_channels.yaml`.
+- Initialize the session by running the script `python3 create_session.py`.
-- Run the `create_session.py` standalone script to obtain the `.session` file.
+    -  This script will obtain the `.session` file.
+    -  The script will prompt you to enter a verification code sent to the Telegram account.
-- Run the script to start scraping Telegram hacktivist channels.
+- Run the script to start scraping Telegram hacktivist channels: `python3 main.py`

 ❗Please note that this script should be used responsibly and in compliance with Telegram's terms of service and community guidelines.